Generic name: alemtuzumab [ al-em-TOOZ-oo-mab ]

 Precautions while using Lemtrada

-It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
-Blood and urine tests may be needed to check for any unwanted effects.
-It is important that your doctor check your skin for melanoma (tumor) yearly.
+It is very important that your doctor check your progress closely and at regular visits to make sure this medicine is working properly.
+Blood and urine tests may be needed to check for any unwanted effects during treatment and for 48 months after your last dose.
+If you have signs or symptoms of an autoimmune disease, your doctor may continue to check your progress after 48 months.
+It is also important that your doctor check your skin for melanoma (tumor) yearly.
+Be sure to keep all appointments.

 Do not use this medicine if you are also receiving or have received Campath®.

-This medicine may cause a rare but serious type of an allergic reaction called an infusion reaction.
-This can be life-threatening and requires immediate medical attention.
+This medicine may cause serious infusion reactions, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you start to have a cough, difficulty with swallowing, dizziness, fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, fever, chills, itching or hives, or lightheadedness or faintness while you are receiving this medicine.

-This medicine may increase risk of cancer, including thyroid, skin, or lymph nodes.
-Call your doctor right away if you have a new lump or swelling in the neck, cough, hoarseness or voice changes, neck pain, or trouble breathing or swallowing.
+This medicine may increase your risk of cancer, including thyroid, skin, or lymph node cancer.
+Call your doctor right away if you have a new lump or swelling in the neck, cough, hoarseness or voice changes, neck pain, or trouble with breathing or swallowing.

-This medicine may cause autoimmune disorders, including immune thrombocytopenia (ITP).
-Tell your doctor right away if you have a bloody nose, coughing or spitting up blood, small red or purple spots on skin, or heavier than normal or irregular monthly periods.
+This medicine may cause autoimmune disorders, including immune thrombocytopenia (ITP), hepatitis (swelling of the liver), or encephalitis (swelling of the brain).
+Tell your doctor right away if you have confusion, irritability, headache, seizures, stiff neck, unusual nausea, vomiting, stomach pain, tiredness, loss of appetite, or yellow eyes or skin, dark urine, a bloody nose, coughing or spitting up blood, small red or purple spots on skin, or heavier than normal or irregular monthly periods.

 This medicine may cause a serious kidney problem called anti-glomerular basement membrane disease.
 Call your doctor right away if you have blood in the urine, coughing up blood, or swelling in your legs or feet.